pranavyedla/Diabetic_Retinopathy/README.md

 - Open the web app (Streamlit).
 - Upload your eye image.
 - Click the **Analyze Image** button.
-- See your result instantly, powered by ResNet-18.
+- See your result instantly, powered by EfficientNet.

 ## For Developers
 - Retrain the model using the scripts in `training/` if you want to improve or adapt it.
-The training script uses PyTorch and torchvision to train a ResNet-18 model from scratch or with transfer learning.
+The training script uses PyTorch and torchvision to train a EfficientNet model from scratch or with transfer learning.
 - The app will show an error if the model file is missing.

 ---

 ## Technologies & Libraries Used
-- **Deep Learning Model:** ResNet-18 (PyTorch, torchvision)
+- **Deep Learning Model:** EfficientNet (PyTorch, torchvision)
 - **Web App:** Streamlit
 - **Image Preprocessing:** albumentations, OpenCV (cv2), PIL, numpy
 - **Training Utilities:** torch, torchvision, numpy, os, random